aaaaaa123456789/libplum/docs/colors.md

 indexes into that palette.

 In this case, image data is stored as `uint8_t` values; those values are indexes into the palette.
-The palette itself stores colors in whichever color format is set for the image (as determined by its `color_format`) member.
+The palette itself stores colors in whichever color format is set for the image (as determined by its `color_format` member).

 An image uses indexed-color mode if its `palette` member (and therefore, the corresponding `palette16`, `palette32` and `palette64` members, which alias `palette`) is not null.